1,000+ Opportunities

 This timeline is tentative and subject to change FBH Pilot Program (Round 3) Draft Guidelines released for public comment FBH Pilot Program (Round 3) Webinars Public comment period ends Council approves guidelines and Final Guidelines released Notice of Funding Availability (NOFA) released R3 Catalyst and Planning Grant Applications released Applications Reviewed and Awards Recommended for Council Adoption

-Based on current listing details, eligibility includes: Nonprofit; Other Legal Entity; Public Agency; Tribal Government.
+According to the current listing, eligibility includes: Nonprofit; Other Legal Entity; Public Agency; Tribal Government.
 Lead Applicants for both grant types must:1) Be based in/operating in California.2) Be authorized to enter into agreements and hold public funds, or operating under a fiscal sponsor authorized to do so.3) Demonstrate financial and operational capacity.4) Demonstrate a track record of or commitment to factory-built housing, and/or other innovative and affordable housing solutions.
 For more information, please see the FBH Program Round 3 Guidelines.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.